-All residence halls use an electric key access system, residence halls are secured 24 hours a day.
+All residence halls are secured 24 hours a day with traditional or swipe key access.
 Every effort is made to ensure that all residence halls are free from uninvited guests.
-University Housing uses camera and video surveillance in the public areas of the residence halls to identify parties responsible for damages, vandalism, and any other violation of the Student Code of Conduct.
-Visitation hours for all residence halls, including the Johnny B. Johnson Housing Complex have limited visitation hours from Sunday through Thursday; 5:00 p.m. until 10:00 p.m., Friday and Saturday; 5:00 p.m. until 1:00 a.m.
-All freshmen living in residence halls have curfew hours, Sunday thru Thursday 11:00 p.m. and Friday and Saturday, 2:00 a.m.
-For added security, a resident assistant is on duty in each of the residence halls during visitation hours and all visitors must check in at the desk and leave a picture ID.
-Upon verification of identity, all visitors and guests must be escorted by the resident while in the residence hall.
+UAPBPD personnel uses camera and video surveillance on the Delta, Harrold, and Johnny B. Johnson Housing Complex dorm parking lots to identify parties responsible for damages, vandalism, and any other violations of the Student Code of Conduct.
+In addition, Public Safety officers consistently patrol all other parking lots on the UAPB campus.
+Visitation hours for all residence halls, including the Johnny B. Johnson Housing Complex have limited visitation hours from Sunday through Thursday; 3:00 p.m. until 12:00 a.m., Friday and Saturday; 3:00 p.m. until 1:00 a.m.
+All freshmen living in residence halls have curfew hours, Sunday thru Thursday 12:00 a.m. and Friday and Saturday, 2:00 a.m.
+For added security, a resident assistant is on duty in each of the residence halls during visitation hours.
+All residents must meet their guests at the reception desk, both the resident and the guest must sign the guest registry.
+The guest must leave a valid photo-bearing identification, and it will be returned to them when they are escorted back to the reception desk by the resident to check out and exit the building.
+Quiet hours begin at 8:00 p.m. and continue until 8:00 a.m.
+Excessive noise is disturbing and is not permitted.